portainer/portainer-docs/docs/v2.0/kubernetes/volumes/remove.md

 ![volumes](assets/remove-2.png)

-Scroll down to the section <b>Persisting Data</b> anc click the trash basket icon.
+Scroll down to the section <b>Persisting Data</b> and click the trash basket icon.

 ![volumes](assets/remove-3.png)

-You will see the volume label with a strikethough effect.
+You will see the volume label with a strikethrough effect.

 ![volumes](assets/remove-4.png)